Welcome to the party pal is a neurodivergent peer group for adults with ADHD & autism.

-I mean, it’s kinda like a party, but everyone has ADHD →
+… I mean, it’s kinda like a party, and everyone has ADHD →

 you are welcome here.